microwavin-manoa/microwavin-manoa.github.io/index.md

 ![signin](images/signin.png)

 ### User Home Page
 After successfully logging in as a User, the system takes you to user home page.
-It is like the landing page, but the NavBar contains links to add recipe, search recipe, all vendors, and my recipes.
+It is like the landing page but without the section saying to create an account.
+The NavBar now contains links to add recipe, search recipe, all vendors, and my recipes.

 ![userlanding](images/userhomepage.png)

 ### Admin Home Page
-When a user has the admin role, they have an 'Admin' link in the NavBar that lets them view and edit all recipes for all users, along with the ability to add and edit vendors.
+When a user has the admin role, they have an 'Admin' link in the NavBar that lets them view, edit, and delete all recipes for all users, along with the ability to add, edit, and delete all vendors and ingredients.
+There is a new image communicating this to admins.

 ![adminLanding](images/adminhome.png)